Parameterizing Dataset Distillation via Gaussian Splatting: Experiments

-\paragraph{Experimental Details} We use TM~\cite{Cazenavette_2022_CVPR}, DM~\cite{zhaoDatasetCondensationDistribution2023}, and DC~\cite{zhaoDatasetCondensationGradient2021} as the underlying distillation algorithms in our experiments.
-All parameters of Gaussians are trained using the Adam optimizer, and the learning rate for Gaussian parameters is uniformly set to 0.001.
-For CIFAR datasets, we apply ZCA whitening as a standard preprocessing step.
-We fix the boundary loss weight to $\lambda_{\text{boundary}} = 0.1$.
-Experiments are conducted on NVIDIA V100 and RTX 4090 GPUs.
-To initialize the Gaussian representation, we randomly sample real images from the original dataset and fit them with Gaussians before entering the standard distillation loop.
-We provide complete implementation details and hyperparameters in the Appendix~\ref{details}.

-\paragraph{Storage Budget and Evaluation Protocol} We evaluate performance under varying storage budgets, specified in IPC (images per class).
-Since our method often utilizes multiple low-storage Gaussian images, we additionally report GPC (Gaussian Images per Class) in Appendix~\ref{details}.
-The number of Gaussians per image is computed as $\text{pts} = \frac{\text{res} \times \text{res} \times 3 \times \text{IPC} \times 2}{\text{GPC} \times 9}$, where the factor of 2 accounts for our use of bf16 to store each Gaussian parameter, and the denominator 9 reflects the total number of parameters per Gaussian.
+\paragraph{Storage Budget and GPC} We evaluate performance under varying storage budgets, specified in IPC (images per class).
+Since our method utilizes multiple low-storage Gaussian images, we additionally report GPC (Gaussian Images per Class) in Appendix~\ref{details}.
+The number of Gaussian points per image is computed as $\text{pts} = \frac{\text{res} \times \text{res} \times 3 \times \text{IPC} \times 2}{\text{GPC} \times 9}$, where the factor of 2 accounts for the use of bf16, and the denominator 9 reflects the number of parameters per Gaussian.

 \paragraph{Performance Comparison} Through the integration of GSDD, our method consistently outperforms the pixel-based TM baseline and other dataset parameterization methods on six ImageNet subsets with IPC=1, as shown in Table~\ref{tab:subset-mtt-ipc1}.
-Extensive results on CIFAR-10 and CIFAR-100 with IPC values of 1, 10, and 50 are provided in Appendix~\ref{appendix:more_exp}.
-When compared to the state-of-the-art method DDiF, our approach achieves consistent improvements, demonstrating highly competitive performance.
+In addition, we also report experiments conducted at a lower resolution on CIFAR-10/100 with IPC=1,10,50, with the results presented in Appendix Table~\ref{tab:cifar-mtt-ipc1}.
 These results highlight the effectiveness of GSDD in enhancing the quality of distilled datasets.
+Given the efficiency of GSDD, we additionally report performance on higher-resolution ImageNet subset (256×256) in Table~\ref{tab:subset-dm256-ipc1} and large scale dataset ImageNet-1K in Table~\ref{tab:imagenet_1k}.
+To the best of our knowledge, this is the first time that dataset parameterization techniques used in ImageNet-1K, and we additionally reproduce the IDC (Resize) performance on ImageNet-1K.
+Our method remains superior at higher resolutions and larger dataset.
+We use warmup initialization strategy instead of using real image for a fair comparison, which is detailed in Appendix~\ref{imagenet1k_detail}.